 One by one, these hacker magazines disappeared from the mainstream and died off – in Finland and everywhere else.
 We felt sorry that they were gone.
 The Internet is great, of course, but it will never be permanent like print is.
 Articles on websites tend to disappear, but we can still read magazines from a hundred years ago.

 Back in 2012, we decided to start making a magazine ourselves.
 We were fascinated with the idea of making something that we used to love, but writing about the topics of the present day.
 It turned out that this was a good idea, since a lot of people in Finland wanted to join us in making such a magazine.
-Skrolli and its community were born, and over 30 issues have been published since then.
+Skrolli and its community were born, and dozens of issues have been published since then.

 In 2016, the time had come to present Skrolli to an international audience.
 With the help of a successful crowdfunding campaign, we printed our first issue in English.
 In 2017, we followed up with a second International Edition.